Pandaqi/Wanna-Jam-2024/devlog.md

 This randomness served no purpose, and turned something that should be fun strategy into an annoyance, so all element conversions simply became a fixed time.

 @TODO: IMAGE/VIDEO of how it plays now?

 I would've loved to try all the other ideas and twists and mechanics, but time is running out now.
 It's time to start polishing both ideas, otherwise I risk missing huge chunks of sprites/sound effects/necessary tutorial instructions by the time I have to submit.

 ## Conclusion

+As always, tiny ideas became way too big.
+Not necessarily because of scope creep, but simply because by making the game you realize what the game truly needs.
+By actually creating it and trying it out, you suddenly see that X is a problem, and you need to change the code to do Y. Repeat that twenty times, and all these little games end up becoming far more complicated than intended.

+Nevertheless, I think the end results were solid.
+Every jam game is another training for the entire muscle of game development.
+Giving me a few more coding tricks up my sleeve, more experience polishing and creating sound effects/animations, more intuition for what game ideas might or might not work.
+In that sense, doing _anything_---even if the final game ends up being crappy or buggy---is better than doing nothing.

+Also, as always, I'm disappointed about the ideas I _wasn't_ able to make or choose.
+I truly think that Kingside out, basically a super-combination of the two separate games I ended up making, would've been really good.
+But it was just too large and challenging to make for a jam, so I couldn't even attempt it.
+(Which was a good decision, by the way, even if there's a tinge of regret :p)

+We'll see how the games do in the jam.
+This is also the first time I submitted two games, and it was a bit hectic towards the end to get them both working and presentable, so we'll see if _that_ plays any role.

+My personal challenge certainly succeeded.
+I've created so many custom resources (and swappable/loosely coupled modules) with these past few games that I now know the Godot Resource system by heart :p It just gives you more options, I think.
+To know more parts of the game engine you're using and to deeply study them for a week or two.
+I can now more easily see the overall algorithms and systems I'd need to do _other game ideas_, because I've tested them in miniature for these games.

+The biggest lesson, though, remains that my want to create _local multiplayer_ games just does not fit with _game jams_.
+Those games, by default, need more testing, more support for different player counts, etcetera etcetera.
+It's like the complexity jump from 2D to 3D; but now from 1 player to 1--4 players.
+And there just isn't time for that in a game jam.

+A related lesson is about how I always come up with game ideas where _everything is connected to everything_.
+The core idea is simple---easy to learn and play for the Player---but it's _not_ simple to implement for me.
+Because it depends on 6 systems communicating, and I can't test if it's "fun" or "works" before _all systems are operational_.
+As such, in future game jams, I should ensure that my game only has 1 or 2 interconnected mechanics.
+And _if_ there are more, they can be easily tested or played _on their own_.

+For example, my Inside Sprout game relies on many things before I could try it myself for the first time.

+* There must be some semblance of "areas" on the map.
+(So you can see where you stand and the game also knows this.)
+* There must be something to spawn seeds, and then a system to pick up -> drop them for you
+* There must be a player character who can walk around and interact with this.
+* There must be at least one flower to sprout, and one enemy to attack it.
+* There must be the actual objective (such as the Treeheart), otherwise enemies have nowhere to go and there's no use to what you're doing.

+That's a lot of systems.
+I basically hammered them out for two days straight, and only _then_ turned on the game to actually test it.
+Could I have done this earlier?
+Well, maybe if I took a lot of shortcuts.
+Areas spawn completely randomly and are just circles.
+Flowers grow automatically.
+You can just click to move the player somewhere.
+But these simplifications _also take time to code_ and would be ripped out completely for the actual code.
+And most of them do not simulate the _actual game idea_ well at all: a big challenge in the game is the fact that movement + conversion takes time.
+If I make things instant or automatic, I'm testing an entirely different game than I actually intend to make.

+Instead, my ideas for game jams (at least) should be more like: "You do X and your obstacle is Y. I can code and test these independently, and it should already be fun.
+Any other mechanics are added on top and are also independent."
+(And _no local multiplayer_ :p)

+Anyway, those were my rambling thoughts as I created two entire games in a single week for the same jam.
+Did a lot of good, did a lot of bad.
+I'm a bit tired of writing the same code or doing the same "polishing" steps over and over, though, so I'll stop doing the game jams in a week or so.
+At some point, you want to create deeper games again, and work on mechanics and gameplay and creative ideas for 99% of the time ... instead of slotting in the same sound effects for the same things again.

+Also goes to show, though, how many of my ideas are _similar_.
+I thought this would've helped save time.
+I could copy-paste code and ideas from other jam games!
+In reality, however, it just made me demotivated and learn less, because, well, I was doing the same things over and over!

+I'll be writing a few articles about my "summer of game jams" and aaaaall the lessons I took away from it.
+This devlog ends here.

+Keep playing, keep making games,

+Pandaqi